Amazon Vendor P&L Management: Automated

 Most Sponsored Advertising and DSP costs are invoiced separately from retail vendor costs.

-Many vendors participate in Amazon's Quick Pay program to accelerate cash flow.
-Quick Pay offers immediate payment in exchange for a discount (typically 2-3% of invoice value).
-While this solves the cash timing problem, it creates accounting complexity: the quick pay discount is effectively a financing cost that must be properly categorized.
+Many vendors use Amazon's Quick Pay program to compress that window.
+Quick Pay offers near-immediate payment in exchange for a discount, typically 2-3% of invoice value.
+It solves the cash timing problem but adds an accounting one: that discount is effectively a financing cost and needs to be categorized and tracked accordingly.

-The complexity compounds significantly when Amazon deducts coop, marketing development funds (MDF), or operational chargebacks from your payments.
-Because of Amazon's payment terms, the deductions taken from a given payment often relate to invoices from completely different time periods than the invoices being paid in that same check.
+The more significant challenge is how Amazon handles coop, marketing development funds (MDF), and operational chargebacks.
+Because of Amazon's payment terms, the deductions taken from a given payment routinely relate to invoices from completely different periods than the invoices being paid in that same check.

 Example Vendor Payment from Amazon